 It seems every trip to the supermarket lately results in a higher price at checkout.
 Not only that but it seems I have less groceries in my shopping cart.

 If you’re looking to save money, the cost of food certainly matters to most people.
-The price may sway your decision about which nut to buy as a snack option.
-Therefore, which costs more, cashews or almonds?
+The price may sway your decision about which one to buy as a snack option.
+Therefore, which one costs more?

 Cashews cost more than almonds per serving.
 The average price for whole almonds is $0.49 per 1 ounce serving.
 The average price for whole cashews is $0.56 per 1 ounce serving.

-I checked the Shoprite supermarket for the prices of cashews and almonds:
+I first visited the Shoprite supermarket for the prices of both:

 - Whole cashews (store brand)